UTBM-AGH-courses/agh-cuda-labs/reduction/README.md

 ## Think in a more abstract way about the reduction algorithm.
 Does the operation being parallelised need to be commutative?

-The operations don't have to be commutative.
-In deed during the execution, each thread will wait each other before executing the n+1 operation.
-The execution order will be always the same according to our stride defintion, the *for* loop and each blocks work on different parts of the array.

-If we have to make commutative, I would say that it's may be very long and complicated to implement with not a substantial gain in term of performances.
+The operations have to be commutatives (+ or x).
+In fact, if we try to substracts every elements of an array, the result will be wrong :

+ 3   4   5   7
+-1      -2
+ 1

+ Here the last operation gave us **1** but the correct resilt is *3-4-5-7=-13*